Sutcliffe Park: History

 The site was formerly known as Harrow Meadow.
 It was prone to flooding, and in the 1930s, when the surrounding area was being developed for housing, Woolwich Metropolitan Borough Council culverted the River Quaggy and laid out the site as playing fields.
 It was opened as a park in 1937, named after a former borough engineer.
 The area around the park still suffered from flooding, and in the 1990s the ground level was lowered in part of the park to hold flood waters, while the river was restored to meander at ground level.
 The scheme also including re-landscaping of the park to emphasise biodiversity and ecological benefits, with wetland areas and a lake.
 The park was re-opened in 2004, and the central area of the park, around the flood water collection area was declared a local nature reserve in 2006.
 It received a Green Flag award for 2012–13.

 In September 2021, Sutcliffe Park hosted its first weekly parkrun.

 Access and public transport

 Sutcliffe Park viewed from Kidbrooke Village.

-There is access from Tudway Road to the north, Eltham Road to the south, Kidbrooke Park Road to the west, and Dowding Drive to the east.
+The park can be accessed from Tudway Road to the north, Eltham Road to the south, Kidbrooke Park Road to the west, and Dowding Drive to the east.
 Buses, 122, 178, 321, N21 serve the bus stops by the southern fence of the park on Eltham Road, buses 621, and B16 serve other near by bus stops.
 Kidbrooke railway station is the closest train station located less than a mile to the north of the park.
 Several major A roads are within half a mile of Sutcliffe Park, the South Circular, and the A20 to the south of the park, and the A2 to the northeast.